pingan8787/awesome-ai-tools/README.md

 87. [Symanto Text Insights](https://www.symanto.com/get-in-touch/) 👉 Market Leading NLP API.
 Leverage text data for better business insights with real-time analysis and simple system integration.

+88. [Taskade](https://www.taskade.com/) 👉 AI-powered task automation, mind mapping, and project management.
+Build, train, and customize your own AI Agents and collaborate with your virtual team.

-88. [Tekst](https://www.tekst.ai/) 👉 Boosting Customer Support with AI
+89. [Tekst](https://www.tekst.ai/) 👉 Boosting Customer Support with AI

-89. [theGist AI](https://www.thegist.ai/) 👉 Summarize Slack thread and channels.
+90. [theGist AI](https://www.thegist.ai/) 👉 Summarize Slack thread and channels.
 Get the gist of it

-90. [Tiledesk](https://tiledesk.com/) 👉 Combine Free Live Chat with Open-Source Chatbots to boost ROI.
+91. [Tiledesk](https://tiledesk.com/) 👉 Combine Free Live Chat with Open-Source Chatbots to boost ROI.
 Integrate Chatbots with WhatsApp or other channels to have one inbox for all communications.

-91. [Tweetmonk](https://tweetmonk.com/) 👉 Create rich Twitter content using AI models & schedule tweets and threads.
+92. [Tweetmonk](https://tweetmonk.com/) 👉 Create rich Twitter content using AI models & schedule tweets and threads.

-92. [Typewise](https://www.typewise.app/) 👉 Boosting customer service and sales productivity.
+93. [Typewise](https://www.typewise.app/) 👉 Boosting customer service and sales productivity.

-93. [Unbound AI](https://www.unboundcontent.ai/ai-product-photography/) 👉 Generate high definition AI product photos and business marketing content.
+94. [Unbound AI](https://www.unboundcontent.ai/ai-product-photography/) 👉 Generate high definition AI product photos and business marketing content.

-94. [User Evaluation](https://userevaluation.com/) 👉 Introducing User Evaluation, the ultimate customer research tool.
+95. [User Evaluation](https://userevaluation.com/) 👉 Introducing User Evaluation, the ultimate customer research tool.
 It's an AI-powered software, designed to revolutionize the way you evaluate and interact with your users!
 Analyze research, chat with AI to learn from data, and present findings with ease.

-95. [Userevaluation](https://www.userevaluation.com/) 👉 Whether you're focused on UI, UX Research, Design, or CX – User Evaluation's AI can answer all your questions.
+96. [Userevaluation](https://www.userevaluation.com/) 👉 Whether you're focused on UI, UX Research, Design, or CX – User Evaluation's AI can answer all your questions.
 Get started for free!

-96. [Userpersona](https://userpersona.dev/) 👉 Create detailed user personas quickly and easily with UserPersona.dev!
+97. [Userpersona](https://userpersona.dev/) 👉 Create detailed user personas quickly and easily with UserPersona.dev!
 Our platform uses a short description of your product or service to generate ideal customer profiles that will help you target the right audiences, drive conversions, and get better results from your marketing efforts.

-97. [Usetwain](https://www.usetwain.com/) 👉 World-class selling skills at your fingertips.
+98. [Usetwain](https://www.usetwain.com/) 👉 World-class selling skills at your fingertips.
 Use Twain for free to see what your sales pitch is missing.

-98. [Validly](https://www.validly.app/) 👉 Product teams use Validly to gain deep insights from continuous user interviews 10x faster.
+99. [Validly](https://www.validly.app/) 👉 Product teams use Validly to gain deep insights from continuous user interviews 10x faster.
 The tool automates recruitment and scheduling, generates discussion guides, facilitates video interviews, and uses AI to extract insights from call transcripts.
 With Validly, product teams can quickly uncover user needs, and build products that delight their customers.

-99. [WriteMyPrd](https://writemyprd.com/) 👉 Make Writing PRDs a Breeze with GPT-3
+100. [WriteMyPrd](https://writemyprd.com/) 👉 Make Writing PRDs a Breeze with GPT-3

 Describe the problem your product/service solves.
 Help the bot with top level information, and let it give you something you can build on.

-100. [Xembly](https://www.xembly.com/) 👉 An automated chief of staff to handle the tasks that slow you down.
+101. [Xembly](https://www.xembly.com/) 👉 An automated chief of staff to handle the tasks that slow you down.
 Work through the mundane.
 Focus on the meaning.

-101. [Xembly](https://www.xembly.com/) 👉 An automated chief of staff to handle the admin tasks that slow workers down.
+102. [Xembly](https://www.xembly.com/) 👉 An automated chief of staff to handle the admin tasks that slow workers down.

 ## 5. <a name='Video'></a>🎥 Video